fmccarthy/class_DMDR/README.md

 Julien Lesgourgues, Thomas Tram, Nils Schoeneberg; refer to the original repository for the README of CLASS

+All modifications to the original CLASS code are marked with 'DMDR modification'.

 The DM-DR model
 -----------------------------------